 - Click on the title of the plot and rename it to Water Level (Parametric).

-- Now drag the variable tank1.level on to the x-axis of the plot to make that the x-variable.
+- Now drag the variable tank1.level onto the x-axis of the plot to make it the x-variable.

 Graphic: X-Y Plot